-Science Fact: Green Sea Turtles, “honu” in Hawaiian, are denizens of the deep that may seem sleepy and relaxed.
+Green Sea Turtles, “honu” in Hawaiian, are denizens of the deep that may seem sleepy and lazy.
 However, a sea turtle shows quite a personality when you watch him engage in his “sea turtle” behavior.
 A Maui vacation offers many chances to observe these beautiful creatures.

-When you snorkel at one of Maui’s friendly coves, your attention is first drawn to the colorful fishes darting in and out of the coral.
+When you snorkel at one of Maui’s friendly coves, the colorful fishes darting in and out of the coral first draw your attention.
 But as you swim around you may suddenly find a gigantic shape looming over your shoulder, or rising up beneath you.
-You are in the world of sea turtles and because you are neither good to eat nor likely to make a meal of them, they go about their business without paying attention to you at all.
+You are in the world of the sea turtles!
+Fortunately, you are neither good to eat nor likely to make a meal of them.
+Therefore, they go about their business without paying attention to you at all.
 Nevertheless, having a creature the size of a desk nudging close to you can be unnerving.

-As you look below, you then discover that the dark shapes you thought were rocks are actually this turtle’s sisters, cousins and aunts, lounging around on the sandy bottom, often partially snuggled under an outcrop of coral.
+As you look below, you then discover that the dark shapes you thought were rocks are actually this turtle’s sisters, cousins and aunts.
+They lounge around on the sandy bottom and often snuggle under an outcrop of coral.

 – Feeding: Almost any time of day, sea turtles may graze on algae growing on rocks or attached to coral.
 However, to really see the feast in progress, wait until dusk.
 Then the sea turtles start feeding in droves and because of the increased activity, they need to breathe every few minutes.
 Thus you will see shell backs appear and heads popping to the surface, over and over until night falls.